-Key Visualizer is a tool that helps you analyze your Cloud Bigtable usage patterns.
+Key Visualizer is a tool that helps you analyze your Bigtable usage patterns.
 It generates visual reports for your tables that break down your usage based on the row keys that you access.

 Key Visualizer can provide insights into usage patterns at scale that are difficult to understand otherwise.
 Uses for Key Visualizer include the following:

 - Iteratively designing a schema or improving the design of an existing schema.
 In each iteration, you check Key Visualizer to spot problems your schema may be causing, then tweak your schema and check again.

 - Troubleshooting performance issues.

 - Getting a better understanding of how you access the data that you store in Bigtable.

 To accomplish these goals, Key Visualizer can help you complete the following tasks:

 - Check whether your reads or writes are creating hotspots on specific rows

 - Find rows that contain too much data